castalex8/CVCS2021_project/README.md

 For further information check the [PyTorch documentation](https://pytorch.org/tutorials/beginner/saving_loading_models.html) related to the loading procedure from a checkpoint.

+The remaining files:
+- coco_utils.py
+- coco_eval.py
+- engine.py
+- utils.py
+- transforms.py

+are utility files borrowed from [torchvision repo](https://github.com/pytorch/vision/tree/59ec1dfd550652a493cb99d5704dcddae832a204/references/detection), used only for the evaluation of models.

 In case of errors, contact **Alessandro Lugari ([243111@studenti.unimore.it](mailto:243111@studenti.unimore.it))**.

 ## Signs